Iowa Legislature considers 6-week abortion ban during a special session

 “It is beyond time to once and for all have this heartbeat law passed for the second time, signed into law for the second time, but now able to be enforced,” she said.

+Demonstrator Tim Rutledge, of Des Moines, brought his 8-year-old son to the Capitol to show him that democracy is participatory.

 “Health care is a human right.
-All people should be able to make decisions about their own bodies,” said demonstrator Tim Rutledge, of Des Moines, alongside his 8-year-old son.
-“The fact that our governor and elected officials cannot – or do not – recognize this is unconscionable.”
+All people should be able to make decisions about their own bodies,” said Rutledge.
+“The fact that our governor and elected officials cannot — or do not — recognize this is unconscionable.”

-He said he showed up Tuesday to urge lawmakers to protect the civil rights of future generations and brought his son to show him democracy is participatory.

 The draft of the measure released Friday indicates that Republican lawmakers want it to take immediate effect with the governor’s signature.